back

 As Karl Pribram noted, the ideas of "interference" and "holography" for nerve nets were introduced 1942 by Karl Lashley for the interpretation of his rat experiments, see this note.

-1947, at the University of Texas in Austin Lloyd A. Jeffress published a circuit for sound localization.
-He did not name it "interference circuit", but it works like this.
+1947, at the University of Texas in Austin Lloyd A. Jeffress published a sound localization circuit.
 It was the auditory circuit of a barn owl, trying to interprete the horizontal localization of the ears by noise coincidence.
 The circuit can give an intuition for the development of acoustic photo- and cinematography.

 Thinking about the pulse-like character and the slow pulse velocities on nerves we find properties, that are comparable to optical projections (images).
 In contrast to ANN, our IN get highest importance for projections of images through nerve nets.
 "Thinking" is only possible "in images or signs", not in numbers or bits.
 Or as C.S.
 Peirce (1837-1914) noted: "All thought is in signs".